 If panning for gold sounds like an activity straight out of the 19th century, well... it is.
 Learn the simple technique by watching this two-minute video with Parker Schnabel of Discovery Channel's Gold Rush.

 If you're going to Coos Canyon on the Swift River...

 Location: Coos Canyon is located in the town of Byron, Maine, on Route 17.
 It will come up on your right as you're headed toward Rangeley on Route 17 West.

 Admission: There is free parking available at the Coos Canyon site, and there is no charge to visit the scenic spot or to wade into the water to try your luck panning for gold.

-Camp Nearby: Coos Canyon Cabins and Campground, 207-364-3880, rents gold panning gear at the camp store and offers cabin rentals and campsites for tents, campers and RVs.
+Camp Nearby: Coos Canyon Campground & Cabins, 207-364-3880, rents gold panning gear at the camp store and offers year-round cabin rentals and 70 seasonal campsites for tents, campers and RVs.

 Nearby Must-See: Just a 15-minute drive north on Route 17 is one of the prettiest spots in all of wild and scenic Maine: Height of Land.
 Don't miss this incredible photo op while you're in the area.